Unofficial totals show Monica Silva leading the race for Kane County Coroner

 Silva said her priorities include promoting awareness for mental health, the fentanyl crisis, suicide prevention for veterans and reducing preventable deaths.

-“I’m very eager to continue to work with young people and continue to work in the community to bring awareness,” Silva said “I’m eager to use my public health background and to have a very strong presence within the community and share in the highs and the lows, not only when something has gone wrong, but also in the celebrations.”
+“I’m very eager to continue to work with young people and continue to work in the community to bring awareness,” Silva said.
+“I’m eager to use my public health background and to have a very strong presence within the community and share in the highs and the lows, not only when something has gone wrong, but also in the celebrations.”

-Silva said she couldn’t have done it without the Democratic party, but noted that they had a large Republican voter crossover.
+Silva said she couldn’t have done it without the Democratic party, but noted they had a large Republican voter crossover.

 “While party politics does play a role in elections, we also have to have candidates that appeal across party lines,” Silva said.
 “We can’t just appeal to only Democrats or only Republicans.
 We have to have that crossover appeal and we have to deliver.”